Dr. Volodymyr Trotsiuk

 Scientific & Social networks

-- 2018.01-till present Postdoctoral researcher at ETH and WSL, Switzerland.
+- 2018.01-2019.12 Postdoctoral researcher at ETH and WSL, Switzerland.
 Establishing a data assimilation system to combine networks of permanent monitoring plots and forest ecosystem model.
 Linking monthly or seasonal Swiss forest ecosystem productivity to global drivers.

 - 2012.04-2017.12 Research assistant Czech University of Life Science, Prague.
 Understanding past disturbances and functioning of natural forest by scaling from tree to landscape.
 Co-lead in establishing 1500 permanent monitoring plots along the Carpathian mountains.
 Developing and maintaining relational database and user interface for monitoring data storage and exploration.